 Many workplaces in North America make taking time off for Christmas, Easter, and Thanksgiving mandatory, yet this is not relevant for all.
 Celebrations such as Rosh Hashanah, Diwali, or Pride may be more important.

-Finally, keep in mind that January 1st does not mark the start of the New Year for everyone, so allow team members to celebrate more than one New Year holiday.
+Finally, remember that January 1st does not mark the start of the New Year for everyone, so allow team members to celebrate more than one New Year holiday.
 Check out 26 Completely Different New Year’s Days Around the World.

 How your organization uses its budget communicates which dates (and thus which groups of people) it values.
 Here are some things leadership can do to show they are allocating their budget thoughtfully and fairly.

-• Allow team members to select a charity to donate their portion of a holiday budget and/or choose a charity and make an organizational-wide donation.
+- Allow team members to choose a charity to donate their portion of a holiday budget and/or choose a charity and make an organizational-wide donation.

 Acknowledge Holidays in Smaller Ways